sstsuji/Boys-function-GPU-library/README.md

 ## License
-This library is dual-licensed, under the conditions of the GNU Lesser General Public License version 3 (LGPL-3.0), or the GNU General Public License version 2 (GPL-2.0).
+This library is dual-licensed, under the conditions of the GNU Lesser General Public License version 3 (LGPL-3.0), and the GNU General Public License version 2 (GPL-2.0).